 B.A., History, Miami University (1976)

-Before becoming the Head of Central Reference in 1997, Maria held three positions in the University Libraries since coming to WMU in 1979: Social Sciences Librarian, Education Librarian, and Catalog Librarian.
+Maria has head of Central Reference Services, WMU Libraries since 1997.
+Prior to that Maria held three positions in the University Libraries since coming to WMU in 1979: Social Sciences Librarian, Education Librarian, and Catalog Librarian.
 Previous to that, she was a catalog librarian at the Western Reserve Historical Society in Cleveland, Ohio.

 Leland W. Thornton

 Mr. Thornton teaches his life long interest in the Civil War and local history together in When Gallantry Was Commonplace at Glen Oaks Community College, Centreville, Michigan.
 He did his undergraduate work at Ohio State University and has Masters Degrees from Michigan State University and Western Michigan University.
 He is a member of the American Historical Association, the Organization of American Historians, and Phi Alpha Theta.